On the rationality of certain type A Galois representations: Acknowledgments

 \section{Acknowledgments}

+The idea for constructing the $\Q$-form $\bG_\Q$ is inspired by Larsen-Pink \cite[$\mathsection5$]{LP95} and Pink \cite[$\mathsection6$]{Pi98}.
 I would like to thank Michael Larsen and Gabor Wiese for their comments on an earlier preprint.
-I would like to thank the anonymous referees for pointing out \cite{DG62},\cite{Ma09},\cite{Vi96} that has simplified $\mathsection\ref{s4}$.
-I am also grateful to them for many helpful comments and suggestions which have greatly improved the readability of the paper.
+I am grateful to the anonymous referees for pointing out \cite{DG62},\cite{Ma09},\cite{Vi96} to simplify $\mathsection\ref{s5}$ and many helpful comments and suggestions which have greatly improved the readability of the paper.